Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Introduction

 The rapid development of data-driven scientific discovery holds the promise of new and faster methods to analyze, understand, and predict various complex phenomena whose physical laws are still beyond our grasp.
 Of central interest to this development is the ability to solve efficiently a broad range of differential equations, and more precisely partial differential equations (PDEs) which still largely require advanced numerical techniques tailored for specific problems.

-In this paper, we study what is certainly one of the most inspiring outcomes of this program: solving PDEs from input/output data.
+In this paper, we study what is certainly one of the most inspiring outcomes of this program: solving PDEs from input-output data.
 Let $u(x,t)$ denote the state at time $t$ and location $x$ of a system evolving according to a PDE such as the dynamics of a swarm of particles or the propagation of a wave through a complex medium.
-The goal of this paper is to predict $u(x,t)$ under initial conditions $u(x,0)$ or with an external forcing $f(x,t)$ that represents the ambient conditions of an evolving system.
-In other words, we propose to learn an operator that maps these inputs $\{u(x,0), f(x,t)\}$ to output solutions $\{u(x,t)\}$ from input/output data.
+The goal of this paper is to predict $u(x,t)$ under initial conditions $u(x,0)$, under boundary conditions $u(x, t) = b(x, t)$ for $x$ on the boundary of a domain, or under an external forcing $f(x,t)$ that represents the ambient conditions of an evolving system.
+In other words, we propose to learn an operator that maps these inputs $\{u(x,0), b(x, t), f(x,t)\}$ to output solutions $u(x,t)$ from input-output data.
 While such operators can be, and often are, nonlinear, we focus on linear operators in this paper.
 Not only is this a natural first step for this program but linear approximations to nonlinear phenomena are often useful and are, in general, more robust to model misspecification.

-The study of learning input-output maps where the inputs or the outputs (or both) are functions traditionally falls under the umbrella of \textit{functional data analysis} introduced in the seminal paper~\citet{ramsay1991} with much of the theory and practical applications to physical, biological, and economic data reviewed in the monographs~\citet{ramsay2004functional,ramsay2007applied}.
+The study of learning input-output maps where the inputs or the outputs (or both) are functions traditionally falls under the umbrella of \textit{functional data analysis} introduced in the seminal paper of~\citet{ramsay1991} with much of the theory and practical applications to physical, biological, and economic data reviewed in the monographs by~\citet{ramsay2004functional,ramsay2007applied}.

 As a concrete driving example, consider a system whose state $u$ is the solution of a PDE on a compact domain $D \subset \mathbb{R}^d$,